awslabs/aws-ddk/README.md

 The AWS DataOps Development Kit is an open source development framework for customers that build data workflows and modern data architecture on AWS.

 Based on the [AWS CDK](https://github.com/aws/aws-cdk), it offers high-level abstractions allowing you to build pipelines that manage data flows on AWS, driven by DevOps best practices.
-The framework is extensible, you can add abstractions for your own data processing infrastructure or replace our b est practices with your own standards.
+The framework is extensible, you can add abstractions for your own data processing infrastructure or replace our best practices with your own standards.
 It's easy to share templates, so everyone in your organisation can concentrate on the business logic of dealing with their data, rather than boilerplate logic.

 ---